 Top Sights and Activities

-- Denali The tallest mountain in North America soars to more than 20,000 feet above sea level.
+- Denali: The tallest mountain in North America and soars to more than 20,000 feet above sea level.

-- Sitka National Historic Park A park dedicated to the Tingit and Russian people groups living in this part of Alaska.
+- Sitka National Historical Park: A park dedicated to the Tlingit and Russian people groups living in this part of Alaska.